Why we are engaging with Homes for Life Housing Partnership (Homes for Life)

 Homes for Life must:

-- provide us with regular updates on progress towards delivery of its improvement plan.
+- provide us with monthly progress updates on implementing the remaining elements of its improvement action plans;

 What we will do